 The thickness of the coating measured immediately after application before any appreciable solvent has evaporated or drying has taken place.
 This is usually measured in mils (1 mil = 0.001 in.).

 wrinkling

-Formation of a surface appearance in a coating resembling the skin of a dried prune, usually caused by application shortcomings.
+Formation of a surface appearance in a coating resembling the skin of a prune, usually caused by application shortcomings.

 Abnormal operating conditions (AOCs) associated with the performance of this task include the following: